gabeabeyie/Collocation_Attention/README.md

 You can download the paper here: [Download](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4822767)

 ### Overview
-This repository contains the replication files for the project, **"Beyond news headlines and TFIDF: Enhancing text-based forecasting models with validated colocations and improved attention"**.
+This repository contains the replication files for the project, **"Beyond news headlines and TF-IDF: Enhancing text-based forecasting models with validated colocations and improved attention"**.
 The project includes Jupyter notebooks, datasets, and result files that demonstrate the forecasting methodology and findings.

 To replicate the main results of the paper, run the python scripts in the notebooks: